yusuf8ahmed/fabric/docs/forms.md

 ## Example form

-Form elements in Palette currently have no basic layout specified (this is by design).
+Form elements in Brick currently have no basic layout specified (this is by design).
 You'll need to use `<fieldset>`s, `<div>`s, or other elements and styles to rearrange them.

 {% example html %}
 <form>